NoorFares/SimpleEditor/README.md

 # String literals should not be duplicated
 Duplicating string literals in software can negatively affect software quality by increasing maintenance effort, likelihood of errors, memory usage, and reducing maintainability.
 To avoid these issues, developers should use constants or variables to represent the string instead of duplicating it.

+# Sections of code should not be commented out
+Commented-out code sections can negatively affect software quality by cluttering the code, becoming outdated, and introducing the risk of errors.
+Therefore, it is better to avoid using commented-out code and instead use version control systems to keep track of code changes and maintain a clean codebase.